 Azerbaijan is a unitary semi-presidential republic.
-Azerbaijan has diplomatic relations with 158 countries and holds membership in 38 international organizations, including the United Nations (since 1992), the Council of Europe, the NonAligned Movement, the OSCE, and the NATO Partnership for Peace (PfP) program.
+Azerbaijan has diplomatic relations with 158 countries and holds membership in 38 international organizations, including the United Maiden Tower in Baku, Azerbaijan

+Nations (since 1992), the Council of Europe, the NonAligned Movement, the OSCE, and the NATO Partnership for Peace (PfP) program.